CFR Cluj

-Before its latest promotion to the Liga I in 2004, the club had spent most of its existence in the lower divisions.
-CFR Cluj has since relied increasingly on foreign players for its success, and in the 2005–06 season participated in its first European competition, the Intertoto Cup, where it finished as runner-up.
-With significant financial support from previous owner Árpád Pászkány, CFR took the national title away from capital-based teams after seventeen years and became national champion for the first time in the 2007–08 campaign.
+Before its promotion to Liga I in 2004, CFR Cluj primarily competed in the lower divisions.
+Since then, the club has increasingly relied on foreign players to achieve success.
+In the 2005–06 season, CFR participated in its first European competition, the Intertoto Cup, finishing as runners-up.
+With substantial financial backing from former owner Árpád Pászkány, the club won its first national championship in the 2007–08 season, ending a 17-year dominance by capital-based teams.

-Between 2017 and 2022, "the White and Burgundies" won five successive championships.
-In total, CFR has amassed sixteen domestic trophies, all of them in the 21st century—eight Liga I, four Cupa României and four Supercupa României.
-As well as becoming a highly esteemed figure in Romanian football, the team has secured three qualifications each to the UEFA Champions League and Europa League group stages and two qualifications to the Europa Conference League group stages.
+Between 2017 and 2022, "the White and Burgundies" won five consecutive Liga I championships.
+The club has secured 17 domestic trophies, all in the 21st century: eight Liga I titles, five Cupa României, and four Supercupa României.
+In addition to becoming a prominent force in Romanian football, CFR qualified three times each for the UEFA Champions League and Europa League group stages, and twice for the Europa Conference League group stages.

-Additionally, CFR has a fierce rivalry with neighbouring Universitatea Cluj, with matches between the two being known as Derbiul Clujului.
-Several, but minor rivalries also developed in the recent period against teams with which CFR has contended for the league title.
+CFR shares a fierce rivalry with local club Universitatea Cluj, with their matches known as Derbiul Clujului.
+In recent years, the club has also developed less intense rivalries, notably with FCSB, as they frequently compete for the Liga I title.